 In addition, you can set up the smart programs on a Vitamix to automatically prepare certain recipes according to a timer with a simple press of your finger on the app.

 For noise control, we looked at the Vitamix Ascent and Ninja Auto-iQ series.
 The Vitamix is made to be a quieter operation at lower speeds, but it does tend to get louder as you get into higher speed settings.
 Similarly, the Ninja is also quieter at lower speeds and gets progressively louder at higher speed settings.
 However, the Ninja isn’t quite as loud as the Vitamix.
 It’s worth mentioning, though, that the Vitamix offers The Quiet One.
-The Quiet One Vitamix blender was designed to be used in quiet commercial spaces like coffee shops.
-It comes equipped with a magnetically secured sound enclosure to help dramatically reduce the noise.
+The Quiet One Vitamix Blender was designed to be used in quiet commercial spaces like coffee shops.
+It comes equipped with a magnetically secured sound enclosure to help dramatically reduce noise.

 Nutrition and Taste

 You can create a number of different things with blenders.
 In fact, there are entire articles about the recipes you can make just using a Vitamix.
 Some of them include peanut butter, almond butter, almond milk, homemade dips, and soups.
 Check out the Vitamix recipe page here.

 These aren’t necessarily unique to Vitamix, and you can certainly make some of these recipes with Ninja blenders.
 In fact, there is an entire site by Ninja, similar to Vitamix, to help you make different recipes using the blender.
 You can check it out here.

 The recipes included with Ninja products are not as in-depth or as versatile as Vitamix’s guide.
 You can get 500 or more recipes using the apps with Vitamix, whereas Ninja only includes a 30-recipe guide in its latest Auto-iQ series that it released in the past year.